Ecliptia/moonlink.js/README.md

 ## Support

-We offer various forms of support for our project:

-1. **Code Assistance:** Our experienced developers and contributors are ready

-to help.
-Open an issue on our GitHub repository for prompt assistance. 💻

-2. **Community:** Join our Discord server at [Moonlink.js - Imagine a Music Bot](https://discord.com/invite/xQq2A8vku3) to connect with other users, ask questions, and participate in discussions. 🤝
+Join our Discord server at [Moonlink.js - Imagine a Music Bot](https://discord.com/invite/xQq2A8vku3) to connect with other users, ask questions, and participate in discussions. 🤝

 For any inquiries or assistance, we're here to help! 🌟